SuchZNC/zncbot/README.md

 **zncircportisssl** - States if the port supports SSL connections, Put in "True" if so, "False" if not (Make sure you keep the quotes with it too.)
 <br>
 **use_identify-msg** - (Requires the IRC network to support it, and the bot to have send_raw module enabled) If set to "True" (Including the quotes), the bot will require users to be identified to services.

+**reqchan** - Specifies the channel the bot will be using to receive ZNC requests.

 ## Setup requirements
 * Make sure to create a "cloneuser" account, this account will be used for the bot to clone for each new user, that way, you can specify certain stuff for each new user, like a custom realname, or quit message, or whatever the case may be.